oracle/tribuo/docs/Security.md

 Tribuo provides a SQL interface which can load data via a JDBC connection.
 As it's frequently necessary to load data via a joined query, and from an unknown schema, Tribuo *does not* validate the input SQL, it is expected that the program developer will do this as they know the schema they are loading from.
-Tribuo supports connections via public key wallets via JDBC, use the constructors that accept a java.util.Properties instance and configure the wallet appropriately.
+Tribuo supports connections via public key wallets via JDBC.
+To use this functionality supply the wallet configuration to the JVM as a system property and use the constructors that accept a java.util.Properties instance with the appropriate configuration.

 ## Native code
 Tribuo uses several native libraries via JNI interfaces.
 Native code has different considerations